-These documents should be stored in the Council's central Procurement filing system: Q:\21 ProcurementWelland Procurement Will store these documents.
+These documents should be stored in the Council's central Procurement filing system: Q:\21 Procurement.

-- 10.19 Where an Agent has managed the procurement on behalf of the Council, the Officer must ensure that the above documents are returned to the Council upon completion of the process and stored as detailed in clause 10.18 above. - 10.20 AnUK7-awardCOntract Details Notice-notice is required on Contracts Finder and Find a Tenderthe government's Central Digital Platform; Welland Procurement is responsible for such award notices.
+- 10.19 Where an Agent has managed the procurement on behalf of the Council, the Officer must ensure that the above documents are returned to the Council upon completion of the process and stored as detailed in clause 10.18 above. - 10.20 An award notice is required on Contracts Finder and in the OJEU; Welland Procurement is responsible for such award notices.
 If an Officer has managed the procurement process without assistance from Welland Procurement, they must formally advise them of the award details, so that they can publish the award notices. - 10.21 It is the Officer's responsibility to carry out due diligence on successful suppliers, both at Contract Award, and for the duration of the Contract.